bring/developer-site/_posts/2019-08-28-horizontal-teams.md

 ## Organisation Core 🤸‍♂️

-**Product teams perform the heaviest lifting in the code base — we aim for acrobatic transformations.**
+**Product teams perform the heaviest lifting in the code base — while we aim for acrobatic transformations.**

 Vertical teams are streamlined for effective development within defined boundaries.
 Team members collaborate with a product owner and team lead to form a cross-functional alliance.
 Work is rigged for new members to be productive executors from day one.
 They storm together to tackle monumental projects, and they will figure out how to solve impossible technical problems.
 The vertical team is self-sufficient; delivering substantial value as independently as possible.